striebelxena/passiveToActive/README.md

 passiveToActive-with-NLP
 ========================

-This is a ruled-based approach to converse regulatory passive sentences to active sentences.
+This is a ruled-based approach to convert regulatory passive sentences to active sentences.
 The data pipeline uses SpaCy to perform NLP tasks like tokenization, POS Tagging, Dependency Parsing.
 The result is checked for passive constructions and then based on the morphological and syntax characteristics the transformation from passive to active is performed.
-Finally, the conversed sentence is returned.
+Finally, the converted sentence is returned.
 If there is no agent provided, the algorithm uses "one" as default subject for the active sentence.

 Author: Xena Striebel